AnonymousCodeSubmission/Benefit_of_Distraction/README.md

 It computes the inverse attention masks from the original attention masks and corruption estimates for each R,G,B camera channel by elementwise multiplying the inverse attention masks with the video frames.

-## 3. Denoise the BVP signals using the noise estimates
+## 3. Denoise the physiological signals using the noise estimates

 Load a pre-trained LSTM model to denoise signals
 For HR: